 Our Sponsor had agreed to loan us an aggregate of \$300,000 to cover expenses related to the Initial Public Offering pursuant to the terms of a related party promissory note (the "Note").
 This loan was non-interest bearing and payable upon the completion of the Initial Public Offering.
-We fully repaid the Note on October 30, 2020.
+We fully repaid the Note on October 30, 2020 and no amounts under the Note were outstanding as of December 31, 2021 or 2020.